 Disabled joy & empathy, ableism and attraction with Bella Milroy, Steph Niciu & Laura Yates — Part 1

-Artist Bella Milroy and writer Steph Niciu caught up with Laura Yates, one of our participation producer, to discuss life living as female artists with disabilities, talking about the positive and enlightening aspects of that.
+Artist Bella Milroy and writer Steph Niciu caught up with Laura Yates, one of our participation producers, to discuss life living as female artists with disabilities, talking about the positive and enlightening aspects of that.
 They touch on the power of the social model in empowering disabled people, giving them agency and identity, taking charge of your own mental health, and holistic approach to programming.

 Disabled joy & empathy, ableism and attraction with Bella Milroy, Steph Niciu & Laura Yates — Part 2